zapadi/vies-dotnet/README.md

 ---

-European(EU)  VIES API VAT validation for dotnet based on the most current information from the official source
+European (EU) **VIES API VAT validation** for `dotnet` based on the most current information from the official source

-The objective of this API is to allow persons involved in the intra-Community supply of goods or of services to obtain confirmation of the validity of the VAT identification number of any specified person.
+The `vies-dotnet-api` enables users to verify the validity of a specified VAT identification number for intra-Community goods or services transactions

 # Installing